Key Supplements For Infant & Child Brain Development

 Probiotics can help improve the microbiome, but they can’t do it all on their own.
 A healthy diet, time in nature, stress management, and physical activity all contribute to the development and maintenance of a healthy microbiome.

 In my medical practice, most kids take a chewable probiotic to support their gut health.
-For pregnant and breastfeeding moms I recommend my Women’s Health Probiotic which was formulated with their specific needs in mind.
+For pregnant and breastfeeding moms, I recommend looking for a high quality probiotic that supports healthy digestion, GI comfort, lactation, and immune function.

 Optimal brain development requires the proper intake of essential vitamins, minerals, and nutrients.
 New research shows that a healthy gut microbiome, supported by probiotics, is key for infant and child neurodevelopment.